trufnetwork/evm-contracts/docs/AttestationLibrary.md

 # Attestation Library

 The `contracts/attestation/TrufAttestation.sol` library lets Solidity contracts verify TrufNetwork attestations on-chain.
-Phase 1 keeps the scope small: single secp256k1 signer, canonical payload parsing, and caller-managed safeguards.
+Install it with `pnpm add @trufnetwork/evm-contracts`.
+The implementation focuses on single secp256k1 signatures, canonical payload parsing, and caller-managed safeguards.

 ## When to Use It
 - You receive the nine-field payload returned by `get_signed_attestation`.